 Brotherly Love for Strangers

 Practicing brotherly love can be as easy as helping your neighbor carry the grocery bags.
-Practice brotherly love by doing anything from holding the door for someone, to supporting someone in need.
+Practice brotherly love by doing anything from holding the door for someone to helping a loved one who is struggling and to offer support to others in need.
+During recovery, family members and friends can build healthy relationships and strengthen bonds through shared recovery experiences by showing steady support.

 Integrity in Life